Thi334/Portfolio/README.md

 - **Font Awesome** – Beautiful icons for social links and form labels.
 - **AOS (Animate On Scroll)** – Smooth animations as content enters the viewport.

-## 🔍 How to View
+## How to Run the Project

-1. Download or clone the project files to your computer.
+2. **Open the `index.html` file**:
-2. Open the `home.html` file in any web browser to start exploring the website.
+- Open the `index.html` file in your preferred web browser to view the portfolio.
-3. Make sure you have internet access to load external libraries like AOS and Font Awesome.

-## 👩🏽‍💻 About Me

-Hi!
-I'm **Thaiecia Williams**, a 17-year-old college student with a strong passion for technology and web development.
-I created this website to reflect my interests, showcase my skills, and build a foundation for my career in tech.
-I'm always learning and love turning ideas into digital experiences.
+3. **Optional: Customize the Portfolio**:
+- You can update the content in the HTML files (e.g., changing text, images, and links) to personalize the portfolio for your own use.

+4. **Styling**:
+- The project uses a `style.css` file for styling.
+Feel free to modify the styles as needed to match your personal preferences or brand.

+5. **JavaScript**:
+- The `script.js` file contains the form validation logic and other interactions.
+You can edit it to extend the functionality or add new features.